Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal translation: Not knowing a potato about something

-When you have zero knowledge about something, or you are unable to remember something, this phrase can come in handy.
+When you have zero knowledge about something, or you’re unable to remember something, this phrase can come in handy.

-In other words, it’s the equivalent of saying you “do not have a clue about something” in English.
+In other words, it’s the equivalent of saying you “don’t have a clue about something” in English.

 • I can’t answer that question because I don’t have a clue about politics – No puedo contestar esa pregunta porque no sé ni papa de política